Logo Futurismo

 @christosanastasopoulos | A beautiful day at Praia do Fogo

-The water at Praia do Fogo can reach about 23ºC in the summer.
+The water at Praia do Fogo can reach a temperature of about 23 °C in the summer.
 However, thanks to the underwater hydrothermal vents only found at this beach — and also at Ponta da Ferraria hot springs — it can be much warmer in some spots.
 If you bury your feet in the sand when in the water, you can find yourself with your feet suddenly very hot.

 → Related article: Ponta da Ferraria